- What is GDPR?

-- What you do with the data GoCardless collects?
+- What do you do with the data GoCardless collects?

 - Where is the data you collect processed?

 - How long does GoCardless retain personal data for?

 - I’m a business using GoCardless to collect payments; do I need to put new measures in place with my customers in advance of GDPR coming into effect?

 - Does GoCardless have an appointed GDPR representative I can contact regarding any additional queries I have?